 The first Boy Scout Elk Antler Auction was in 1968.
 Since then, the Jackson Hole Chamber of Commerce and partners have been building out the festivities every year.
-At 8 a.m. antler admirers can begin perusing one of the world’s most impressive selection of private antlers, paddles, horns, bison skulls and bighorn sheep skulls.
+At 8 a.m. antler admirers can begin perusing one of the world’s most impressive selections of private antlers, paddles, horns, bison skulls, and bighorn sheep skulls.
 Educational activities for the whole family are hosted by Wyoming Game and Fish and The National Elk Refuge to a free concert by Jackson Hole Community Band.
 Even if you’re not taking part in the bidding, the spectacle is something to see on the Town Square.

 On Sunday, the signature gastronomical event for all cowboys and cowgirls is the High Noon Chili Cookoff.
 The competition for the coveted chili trophy is sought after by professionals and amateurs alike.
-This year’s comp for bragging rights to the best chili in town will celebrate 20 years of red, white and green chilis.
+This year’s comp for bragging rights to the best chili in town will celebrate 20 years of red, white, and green chilis.
 Chefs are required to prepare at least 10 gallons of their recipe made of beef, with spices that range from cumin to coffee.